efJerryYang/xv6-labs-2021/traps/README.md

     printf("x=%d y=%d", 3);
     ```

-    In the given code, afer the string "y=" is printed, there might not be a value displayed or a arbitrary value, because there is only one argument provided to the `printf` function, which corresponds to the format specifier `%d` for the first integer value.
+    In the given code, after the string "y=" is printed, there might not be a value displayed or an arbitrary value, because there is only one argument provided to the `printf` function, which corresponds to the format specifier `%d` for the first integer value.

     The second format specifier `%d` has no corresponding argument, so the behavior of the `printf` function is undefined.
 This means that the output of this code could vary depending on how the compiler handles the situation.
 It is possible that the value of the unassigned register `a2` could be used as the second argument, resulting in an arbitrary value being printed.
 Alternatively, the compiler may simply ignore the second format specifier and not print anything after "y=".
     <!-- It depends on how the compiler handle the undefined condition.
 It might be the value of a2 which is not assigned but may contain value, so that the result may be arbitrary.
 Or the compiler may just ignore the unspecified value here, so there may be no value displayed here. -->